 Can You Bring Knitting Needles On a Plane?

-Carry On Bags: Yes
+- Carry-On Bags: Yes

-Checked Bags: Yes
+- Checked Bags: Yes

-It’s important to note there’s a warning on the TSA website stating:
+Keep in mind there’s a warning on the TSA website stating:

 The final decision rests with the TSA officer on whether an item is allowed through the checkpoint.

 Visit the government page for more information and details.

 Here are a few recommendations to keep your knitting needles and to be considerate of other passengers:

 - Use circular needles.
 (Wood, bamboo needles, or plastic. )